Skip to main content

 2) Peel the radish and cut it into big chunks.

 3) Heat 3 tbsp of cooking oil in a wok, Sauté the garlic and ginger until fragrant.
 Add in the pork and stir fry for 2-3 minutes until the pork change colour slightly.
-Add in radish and water.
+Add in radish, water, seasoning together with star anise and rock sugars.
 Water should be enough to cover all the ingredients.

-4) Cover with lid and simmer over low heat for about 30 minutes or until the pork is tender , stir it occasionally.
+4) Cover with lid and simmer over low heat for about 40 to 45 minutes or until the pork is tender , stir it occasionally.

 5) Taste a piece of pork, it should be very tender.
-Add in the corn starch solution.
+Add in the corn starch solution to thicken the liquid.
 Stir well.

-6) Add in the assorted color of capsicum to the pork, stir well, and let it cook for another 3 minutes.
+6) Add in the red and green sliced chilies to the pork for garnishing, stir well, and let it cook for another 3 minutes.

 8) Taste the sauce for seasonings and adjust, if necessary.
 Serve with steamed rice and ENJOY!!